phu3112004/phu3112004/README.md

 # 🙋🏻‍♂️ About Me
 ### 👦🏻 Introduce
+I'm a fourtho, I'm Tran Gia Ngoc Phu! 👋

+# 🙋🏻‍♂️ About Me
+### 👦🏻 Introduce
-I'm a third-year student at the University of Information Technology, Ho Chi Minh City.
+I'm a fourth-year student at the University of Information Technology, Ho Chi Minh City.
 In addition to my studies, I have self-taught basic HTML, CSS, and JavaScript, completing several small projects along the way.
 Currently, I am learning React JS, Node JS to enhance my web programing skills, with the aspiration of becoming a professional web developer capable of creating high-quality web products that meet user needs.
 ### 🧳 Interests

 Besides coding, I enjoy traveling to explore new places, learn about different cultures, and try regional cuisines.
 These experiences help me gain valuable knowledge and insights that I incorporate into my work.